 Synonyms: Palatinol N, Palatinol DN, Sansocizer DINP, Vestinol NN, Vestinol 9, Jayflex DINP, Vinylcizer 90, Bis(3,5,5-trimethylhexyl) phthalate, Baylectrol 4200

-Di iso nonyl phthalate is used as a softener in PVC paste and pulp mixtures.
+Di iso nonyl phthalate (DINP) is used as a softener in PVC paste and pulp mixtures.
 It is also used in polymers for adhesives, vinyl flooring, laminators, resins, surfactants, screen printing inks as well as in non-polymer applications such as adhesives, paints and T-shirt printing inks.

 DINP is used in a wide range of industrial products such as electrical cables, PVC sheeting, coated fabrics, waterproofing materials used in construction, vinyl floorings and automotive parts.
 It is also used in consumer products such as synthetic leather, shower mats, children’s toys, school supplies such as flexible rulers, erasers and pencil cases, as well as in baby products such as changing mats and dummies.